lbussy/keg-cop/docs/api/index.md

 - `imperial` - A boolean representing imperial versus metric units to be used by the controller.
 Changing this value will result in a conversion of all stored values to the target units.
 Multiple toggles could result in accrued rounding errors and some loss of accuracy.
 - `tapsolenoid` - A simple control point intended to control a local solenoid by an upstream system or the web UI.
 - `theme` - Any pre-configured Bootstrap-compliant theme.
+- `loglevel` - Verbosity of log levels, 6 is highest, 0 is no logging.
+- `telnet` - Enables or disables the telnet interface.

 ###### temps